Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A hybrid mortgage, which is also referred to as a combination or a 50/50 mortgage, is a combination of both a fixed-rate and a variable rate.
 Usually, half of your mortgage will be financed at a fixed-rate while the other half will be financed at a variable rate.
 The terms for both financing options will be different, which can make understanding your mortgage slightly difficult – but it allows you to take advantage of both types of rates.

-A convertible mortgage is one that gives you plenty of freedom throughout the process.
-You can move between a variable rate and a fixed-rate, or choose a longer or shorter term and pay no penalties for doing so.
+A convertible mortgage is one that gives you plenty of freedom throughout the life of your mortgage.
+You can typically move between a variable rate and a fixed-rate, or choose a longer or shorter term and pay no penalties for making these changes.
 If the prime rate is currently low but you expect it to rise in the future, this type of mortgage can help you take advantage of current low variable rates and then switch to a fixed-rate once the prime rate rises.
-You can also shorten or lengthen your loan term depending on market conditions.

 With increasing housing prices and a fast-moving marketplace, getting on the housing ladder these days is no easy task.
 However, the Government of Canada have created incentives to help get first-time homebuyers on the marketplace much faster and easier.
 Some of these incentives include:

 - Home Buyers Plan.
 You can now withdraw up to $35,000 from your RRSP and use it towards your down payment.
 You’ll have 15 years to pay this money back, but it’s interest-free and a great way to increase your down payment and reduce your mortgage default insurance premiums.